-(2) Share-Based Awards consist of RSUs granted under the Omnibus Incentive Plan for 2022 and 2023 (and the Incentive Share Plan in 2021).
+(2) Share-Based Awards consist of RSUs granted under the Omnibus Incentive Plan.
 The fair value of RSUs granted is estimated based on the grant date based on the closing price of the Corporation's Shares on the TSXV on the day prior to the grant date.
 For a description of the terms of the Omnibus Incentive Plan, see detail provided in the section entitled "Omnibus Incentive Plan".
-For a description of the Incentive Share Plan, see detail provided in Schedule D - Description of the Incentive Share Plan.
 The value of share-based awards excludes dividend equivalent grants.

-(3) Option Based Awards consist of Options granted pursuant to the Omnibus Incentive Plan for 2022 and 2023 (and the Option Plan in 2021).
+(3) Option Based Awards consist of Options granted pursuant to the Omnibus Incentive Plan.
 The fair value of Options granted is estimated based on the grant date using the Black-Scholes option-pricing model.
 For a description of the terms of the Omnibus Incentive Plan, see details provided in in the section entitled "Omnibus Incentive Plan".
-For a description of the terms of the Option Plan, see details provided in Schedule C - Description of the Option Plan.